-There is very good clearing price stability between the above T-1 auctions.
+Once this is accounted for, there is very good stability between the auctions.
 There is a significant reduction in total costs compared to the 550 million euro which was the average cost of the old capacity market.

 It is important to note that the results of each capacity auction will depend on the supply and demand within that auction.
 For this reason, it is to be expected that from year-to-year there will be some fluctuation in clearing prices and total costs.